I’ve been asked many times how I’m able to fund all my trips abroad.

 - Cooking & groceries – Whenever you can, cook your own foods at home – it’s almost always cheaper than eating out.
 High carb foods like bread, pasta, and rice are a great option to fill you up for cheap.
 Just make sure you add some veggies in there for nutrition.

-It’s important to remember that saving money for travel doesn’t usually happen in large sums (unless you get lucky with your tax return!).
+It’s important to remember that saving money for travel doesn’t usually happen in large sums (unless you get lucky with your tax refund!).
 If you plan ahead and save small amounts wherever possible, you will build up your trip fund eventually.

 You might also like: